Attending Protests

 Without suspicion (Section 11)

-When a police officer of Inspector rank or above reasonably believes certain offences are going to be committed or objects are being carried in connection with them, including obstructing a highway, public nuisance, and the locking on, tunnelling, key infrastructure and obstructing transport work offences from this Act, they can authorise an area within their locality for up to 24h where anyone can be searched for these objects.
+When a police officer of Inspector rank or above reasonably believes certain offences are going to be committed or objects are being carried in connection with them, including obstructing a highway, public nuisance, and the locking on, tunneling, key infrastructure and obstructing transport work offences from this Act, they can authorise an area within their locality for up to 24h where anyone can be searched for these objects.

 This then means that anyone in the area can be searched without there needing to be individually specific grounds to do so.
 Any items found can be seized and retained.
 The time period can be extended by 24 hours by a superintendent or higher-ranking officer.